 We stayed at the lovely Hilton Garden Inn Hilton Head.

 There are more than 12 miles of beach in Hilton Head Island, and it’s all gorgeous.

 We visited Coligny Beach and genuinely enjoyed ourselves.
 With facilities, free parking, free public access to the beach and ample opportunity for people watching – we liked it so much that we went there twice!
 There is a splash pad for the kids, restaurants, shopping nearby as well as bike rentals.

-There were lots of people, and parking was a bit scarce, but the beach is very deep so we still had plenty of room and it didn’t feel crowded.
+There were lots of people, and the parking was a bit scarce, but the beach is very deep so we still had plenty of room and it didn’t feel crowded.

 You can’t visit South Carolina without having some great barbecue.
 They even have their very own “South Carolina BBQ Trail”!
 Now that’s a road trip that you can sink your teeth in to.

 We dined at 2 places Bluffton BBQ and One Hot Mamas but also had pulled pork on our Eggs Benedict for brunch at Lowcountry Backyard Restaurant that was to die for!
 They sure do know their way around a barbecue pit in Hilton Head Island.

 3. Coastal Discovery Museum

 The free Coastal Discovery Museum is located on 86 acres of the Jarvis Creek within a beautiful scenic, historic plantation named Honey Horn.
 We had a lovely time viewing the displays, learning about the Gullah People and most of all walking the various boardwalk trails and visiting the gardens.